-Similar to most hybrids, little is known about the origins of the German Shepherd Golden Retriever mix.
+Like most hybrids, little is known about the origins of the German Shepherd Husky mix.
 However, we know quite a bit about their parents.
 Let’s take a look at their history to take a closer look at the traits the Shepsky carries.

-Originated in the 1800s, the first German shepherd was named Horand von Grafrath by army captain Max von Stephanitz.
+The first German shepherd was named Horand von Grafrath by army captain Max von Stephanitz in the 1800s.
 All other German shepherd dogs we know descended from him.
-These dogs are exceptionally bright and smart.
-They arrived in American in 1906 as loyal, hard-working guard dogs.
+Bright and smart, these dogs arrived in American in 1906 as loyal, hard-working guard dogs.
 Their popularity plummeted after World War 1 because of anti-German attitudes.
 However, in the late 1960s, they started working as guard dogs with the police and made a massive comeback.
 German shepherds are now ranked as the second most popular dog breed by the American Kennel Club.

-Seppala’s husky, Balto, is considered one of the noblest canines after 1925 for a lifesaving medicine run to Nome.
+Seppala’s husky, Balto, is famous for leading the 1925 sled run of life-saving medicine to Nome.
 It brought immense popularity to Siberian huskies, ranking them as the 12th most famous breeds globally.